zl18281/SQL-Query-Cheker/readme.txt

 1. Login using MariaDB usernmae and password (like 'student').
 Refresh the page, your username should be seen.
 2. Press 'Init database', the databases which your MariaDB account has access should be available as a drop down list.
 3. Choose one database from the list.
-At this time, when cursor is after 'FROM' keyword, all the db will show up when you hover 'Code Hint'.
+At this time, when cursor is after 'FROM' keyword, all the tables will show up when you hover 'Code Hint'.
 Then Press 'Init table'.
 All tables in this db will show as a drop down list.
 4. Select one table from the list.
-At this time, when cursor is after '.' or 'SELECT', all the tables will show up when you hover 'Code Hint'.
+At this time, when cursor is after '.' or 'SELECT', all the columns will show up when you hover 'Code Hint'.
 5. Type in some SQL.
 Then, pressing 'ANTLR' will give you feedback of syntax error, if any.
 Pressing 'tree' will show you the syntax tree of your code in a new window (as well as the text lisp style tree).
 Press 'Execute Query' will show resulting tables at the bottom.
 6. Pressing 'Save' with a filename should save your script to /home/Downloads (on ubuntu, this is the case).